Pages

 Fave Reads 2021

-Similar to last year, I read much more digital than print this year.
+Similar to last year, during 2021, I read much more digital than print.
 I want to say I didn't read enough, but why focus on regret?
 Much of what I did read in 2021 was exploratory: explore myself as a a father, a spouse, a grandfather, a teacher, a creative, a human, and whatever else I might become.
 As I age, I feel privileged to be able to let curiosity lead.
 Grateful.

 Please be an ally: